FAIRsharing/domain-ontology/releases/0.2.0/README.md

 * Additional deletions or refactorings that occur as a result of the movement of IRIs between the two ontologies

 The first three columns in these files contain IRIs whose changes are outlined in the fourth column.
 Their refactoring is covered in the issues listed in the milestone above.

+Please contact us at contact@fairsharing.org if you have any questions.